CartONG/cartong-arcgis/README.md

 > TODO: move this to cartong-arcgis-crud

-A `promise` method that deletes a feature from the object's Feature Service.
+A `promise` method that deletes a feature from the class' Feature Service.

-> This method is only available for Feature Services with this action enabled.
+> :bell: _This method is only available for Feature Services with this action enabled._

 | Parameter | Mandatory | Type | What is it |
 | --- | :---: | :---: | --- |